redimp/otterwiki/README.md

 ### Advanced configuration

+This applies only when you create the `settings.cfg` manually.
+Create your `settings.cfg` based upon the `settings.cfg.skeleton` and set the variables fitting to your environment.

 | Variable         |  Example        | Description                                  |
 |------------------|-----------------|----------------------------------------------|
 | `SECRET_KEY`     | `'CHANGE ME'`   | Choose a random string that is used to encrypt user session data |